 Serve as the basis for on-site reviews of the SILS program.

-Obtain a report on SILC and designated state units (DSU) activities.
+Obtain a report on SILC and designated state entities (DSE) activities.

 Establish a uniform reporting system to compile an accurate national report on independent living.

-Serve as the state’s official request for continued funding under Part B or Part C of Chapter 1 of Title VII of the Act.
+Serve as the state’s official request for continued funding under Subchapter B or Subchapter C of Chapter 1 of Title VII of the Act.

-Collect information on the distribution of title VII, chapter 1, Part B funds within the state and the monitoring of the use of those funds by grantees and contractors of the state.
+Collect information on the distribution of Title VII, Chapter 1, Subchapter B funds within the state and the monitoring of the use of those funds by grantees and contractors of the state.

-Enable each state to access information on all funds expended for independent living in the state, including individuals served, services provided and outcomes achieved, and to enable RSA to compare the performance among states.
-(Authority: Section 13, 704(m)(4)(D); 705 (c)(5); 706(d); 721; 723; of the Act; 34 CFR Parts 364, 365, and 366).
+Enable each state to access information on all funds expended for independent living in the state, including individuals served, services provided and outcomes achieved, and to enable ILA to compare the performance among states.
+(Authority: Section 13, 704(m)(4)(D); 705 (c)(5); 706(d); 721; 723; of the Act; 45 CFR 1329.6(b)).

-Question: What is the Structure of the 704 Report?
+Question: What is the Structure of the PPR?

-Answer: The 704 Report is composed of Part I and Part II

-Part I reports on the SILC and DSU’s activities for the reporting year.
-It also contains data from consumer service records from the DSUs, DSU contractors and grantees and any center for independent living (CIL) receiving Part B funds from the DSU (not including CILs that also receive Part C funds and that file the 704 Report, Part II).
+Answer: The ILS PPR reports on the SILC’s and DSE’s activities for the reporting year.
+It also contains data from consumer service records (CSRs) from the DSEs, DSE contractors and grantees and any center for independent living (CIL) receiving Subchapter B funds from the DSE.
+Do not include CILs that only receive Subchapter C funds and that file the CIL PPR).

-Part II contains a CIL’s evidence of compliance with the requirements of Section 725 of the Act, a comparison of the CIL’s activities during the reporting year with its work plan for that year, work plans for the next year, and data from consumer service records maintained by the CIL.

-The structure of the 704 Report Part I is as follows:
+The ILS PPR contains:

-Subpart I – Administrative Data: This subpart contains information reflecting the duties of the DSU (including section 723 states) outlined in section 704(c) of the Act, including the sources and expenditures of funds during the reporting year as well as the DSU’s administrative support services, staffing and monitoring activities involving grantees and contractors.
+Subpart I – Administrative Data: This subpart contains information reflecting the duties of the DSE (including section 723 states) outlined in section 704(c) of the Act, including the sources and expenditures of funds during the reporting year as well as the DSE’s administrative support services, staffing and monitoring activities involving grantees and contractors.

 Subpart II – Numbers and Types of Individuals with Significant Disabilities Receiving Services: This subpart asks for information from CSRs on the numbers and types of consumers receiving IL services.